elephantscale/es-training-new/course-outlines/machine-learning-engineering.md

 * GPU options in the cloud
 * Training with a GPU
-* Monitoring training using Tensorboard
+* Monitoring training using TensorBoard
 * Early stopping training when desired accuracy is reached
 * Lab: various labs on training